GoAudience is doing for ecommerce marketingwhat ChatGPT did for search.

 Think about what happened to search.
 For twenty years, search was a query that returned a list of links.
 The user did the synthesis.
 ChatGPT changed the unit.
 The new interaction was a question that returned an answer.
 The synthesis moved from the user to the system.
 Google did not die.
 It became the substrate the answer sometimes consults.

 The same shift is happening to ecommerce marketing right now.
 For twenty years, marketing was a dashboard that returned metrics.
 The operator did the synthesis.
 We are changing the unit.
 The new interaction is a question that returns a decision.
 The synthesis moves from the operator to the system.
+And then it goes one step past search.
+Because the system knows where the brand is headed, it stops waiting for the question.
+It brings the decision first.
 Dashboards will not die.
 They will become the substrate the decision sometimes consults.

 This document is about what comes next.